 The Fund will issue (or redeem) shares to certain institutional investors (typically market makers or other broker-dealers) only in large blocks of at least 10,000 shares known as "Creation Units."
-Creation Unit transactions are typically conducted in exchange for the deposit or delivery of in-kind securities and/or cash.
+Creation Unit transactions are typically effected in cash, but the Fund reserves the right to accept in-kind securities.
 Individual shares may only be purchased and sold on a national securities exchange through a broker-dealer.
 You can purchase and sell individual shares of the Fund throughout the trading day like any publicly traded security.
 The Fund's shares are listed on the Exchange (i.e., Cboe BZX).
 The price of the Fund's shares is based on market price, and because exchange-traded fund shares trade at market prices rather than NAV, shares may trade at a price greater than NAV (premium) or less than NAV (discount).
 When buying or selling shares through a broker, most investors will incur customary brokerage commissions and charges and you may pay some or all of the spread between the bid and the offered prices in the secondary market for shares.
 Except when aggregated in Creation Units, the Fund's shares are not redeemable securities.
 Recent information regarding the Fund, including its NAV, market price, premiums and discounts, and bid/ask spreads, is available on the Fund's website at www.rexshares.com.